Instruction sequence processing operators: Example

 \section{Example}

-In this section, we use an implementation of a bounded counter by means of a number of Boolean registers as an example to show that there are cases in which the delivery of a Boolean value at termination of the execution of an instruction sequence is quite natural.
-We also show in this example that it is easy to compose a number of Boolean register services by means of the service family composition operation.
-Accomplishing this with the non-interfering service combination operation from~\cite{BP02a} is quite involved.
+In this section, we use an implementation of a bounded counter by means of a number of Boolean registers as an example to show that it is easy to bring a number of identical services together in a service family by means of the service family composition operator.
+Accomplishing something resemblant with the non-interfering service combination operation from~\cite{BP02a} is quite involved.
+We also show in this example that there are cases in which the delivery of a Boolean value at termination of the execution of an instruction sequence is quite natural.

 First, we describe services that make up Boolean registers.
 The Boolean register services are able to process the following methods: \begin{itemize} \item the \emph{set to true method} $\setbr{\True}$; \item the \emph{set to false method} $\setbr{\False}$; \item the \emph{get method} $\getbr$. \end{itemize} It is assumed that $\setbr{\True},\setbr{\False},\getbr \in \Meth$.